fcatools/contexts/README.md

 1. They should be about real things and not contain invented or random data.
+2. They should have been used in an FCA publication (or preprint).
-2. They should preferrably be small, that is, have not too many attributes and objects (each less than 100).
+3. They should preferrably be small, that is, have not too many attributes and objects (each less than 100).

 If you think your context is suitable, then proceed as follows: